mauget/person-service/README.md

 * `/persons` - updates or creates a new person record from the sent `Person` object.

 PUT is idempotent, meaning repeated PUTs persist identical states.
-Unlike POST, the `Person.id` is _not_ ignored.
-Consider a PUT as a command to synchronize a repository record to a input reccord.
+Unlike POST, the `Person.id` is **not** ignored.
+Consider a PUT as a command to synchronize a repository record to an input reccord.

 ##### DELETE